A guide to the immigration implications of COVID-19 for UK employers

 Minimum income and adequate maintenance requirements

-Those who have lost income due to the pandemic will be allowed to count their employment income immediately before the loss, provided that the applicant is able to meet the requirement for at least six months up to March 2020.
-It is not clear whether this means before or including March 2020.
+Those who have lost income due to the pandemic up to 1 January 2020 will be allowed to count their employment income immediately before the loss, provided that the applicant is able to meet the requirement for at least six months up to the date the income was lost.

-Those who have been furloughed will have their income assessed as though they were earning their full salary throughout the furlough period.
+Those who have been furloughed or paid through the job support scheme will have their income assessed as though they were earning their full salary throughout the furlough period.
 This is not specified on GOV.UK but applicants will obviously need to submit evidence of the furlough arrangement if seeking to rely on this concession.

 The Immigration Rules allow an application to be approved in some circumstances despite required specified documents not being provided, or for the case worker to ask for them after the application has been submitted but before it has been decided.
 This does not amount to a new concession however it is helpful to have confirmation that evidential flexibility will be considered if a person cannot obtain documents required for their application due to the pandemic.